roscopeco/mink/README.md

 ```

 Along with `KDEBUG_ENABLED` you can also pass `KDEBUG_PMM` to debug the physical memory manager, and `KDEBUG_VMM` to debug the x86 virtual memory manager.

+**Note** that enabling memory manager debugging will generate **lots** of output.
+You almost certainly don't want these switched on unless you're specifically working on the memory management subsystems.

 What will it do, eventually?
 ----------------------------